Arthurkhan/star-gazer-analysis/update-logs/2025-06-01-enhanced-period-comparison.md

 # Enhanced Period Comparison Feature - 2025-06-01

 ## Overview
 Significantly improved the Period Comparison feature with visual charts, better UI, quick comparison options, and export functionality as requested.
+Also fixed critical runtime errors related to date handling and error boundaries.

 ## Objectives
 - Make the period comparison more visually appealing and compact